res3066/ansible_letsencrypt_dns01/README.md

 `cert_renew_days` defaults to 60, thus we will renew your certificates if they're at least 30 days old.

+To override hostname behavior, you'll want to set:
+`cert_hostname` and `cert_hostname_short`, which are by default set to `inventory_hostname` and `inventory_hostname_short`, but it might be useful to set these if you're doing SNI on a server which has multiple sites on it.

 Encrypting your crypto material